JHPNE/SORT/README.md

 ### Startup Script on our VM (phri1)

 You can use this instead of starting every node by hand and building and refreshing.
 Make sure to update the path to your VM or Instance before launching the script.
 The Script is in the SORT folder.
+Make also sure that the Repository is within the /ros2_ws workspace before you launch the script.

 ```
 chmod +x start_sort.sh